-Note: Details of these requirements & limitations can be obtained from the relevant section of the Craft Towage Code.
+Note: Details of these requirements & limitations can be obtained from the relevant section of the Code of Practice for Craft Towage Operations on the Thames.

 27 USE OF AIRCRAFT FROM VESSELS

 Aircraft, including Unmanned Aerial Vehicles, must not be operated from any Vessel on the Thames without the prior written permission of the Harbourmaster.